Azure/aks-advanced-autoscaling/docs/module2/README.md

 | Resource group	| Select an existing resource group.
 Or select Create new, and then enter a unique name for the new resource group. |
 | Name	            | Enter a unique name to identify your Azure Load Testing resource.
 The name can't contain special characters, such as \/""[]:|<>+=;,?*@&, or whitespace.
 The name can't begin with an underscore (_), and it can't end with a period (.) or a dash (-).
 The length must be 1 to 64 characters.
 | Location	        | Select a geographic location to host your Azure Load Testing resource. |

+### Prepare the JMeter Script file (*.jmx)

+1. Open the file "deploy/LvLUpAutoscalingLoadTest.jmx" with your preferred XML Editor.
+Note: Visual Studio Code will work.
+> A jmx file is based on xml structure.
+> Please feel free to save a copy of the jmx file in case you want to keep a copy of the original version

+2.